Compliance & integrity: the essentials

 A Code of Conduct is developed on the basis of the legal foundations and translates them into everyday business, for example through concrete standards and expectations of behavior for all employees.
 A code of conduct thus serves as a guideline for compliant behavior in everyday business and promotes ethical and lawful conduct.

 Training courses such as our compliance training are an efficient solution for giving your employees the necessary legal and risk awareness.
-This equips them with the knowledge they need to ideally avoid or recognize potential risks and respond appropriately.
+This equips them with the knowledge needed to recognize and avoid potential risks and respond appropriately.
 In this way, you minimize violations and promote a company-wide compliance culture.

 Internal compliance controls (e.g. dual control principle) and the recording of compliance-relevant processes in systems support the identification, monitoring and minimization of risks and serve as evidence of a company's compliance measures.
 In addition, a compliance management system supports employees in evaluating compliance-relevant incidents by providing clear guidelines and a framework for action for implementation in everyday life.